cyocum/irish-gen/README.md

 ```

 At the present moment, all URLs are prefixed with
-<pre>http://example.com</pre> because a permanent URL has not been
+`http://example.com` because a permanent URL has not been
 purchased at this time.

 ## Individuals

 While each entry in the geneaology has its own URL, many references
 are to the same person.
-To represent this, <pre>owl:sameAs</pre> is
+To represent this, `owl:sameAs` is
 used to link these persons together.
 This is done: within a single
 item file, across item files in the same manuscript, and across
 manuscripts.
 This ensures that the various versions of the